mridulmehra/Live_news_aggregator/README.md

 2. Run the Docker Container: To start a container from your image, run:
 	`docker run -p 80:80 news-aggregator`

-	If using Docker Compose, you can build and run the container with:
-	`docker-compose up --build`

 ### Project Setup and Dockerization
 1. Clone the Repository: